The farm we bought had a mind of its own.

 In real life, Jordan was the one to hear the farm calling us to have a cow.
 In Happy If Happy When, his character Hank sings a song “Ghosts in the Barn” that describes this experience — once you are here, you just want to participate.

-At present, we have one horse, two oxen, three cows, four cats, fifteen hens, a small greenhouse and a large vegetable garden.
+At present, we have one ox, three cows, four cats, nine hens, a small greenhouse and a large vegetable garden.
 Who knows what the farm will want next?